richardnunes/animals/testing-with-rtl/1.queries/README.md

 # 1 - Queries

+## Task

+Test the UI components from `AnimalInfo` component get rendered as expected.

+Go to file in your codesandbox: ``

 ### **Reminder:** Recommended RTL queries priority

 When possible, queries should be used in the following priority order: